reiver/go-mjrty/README.md

 The **mjrty** algorithm figures out what is the **majority** of a sequence of items in a **single pass**, in **O(n) time** and **O(1) space** -- in **linear time complexity** and **constant space complexity**.

-This makes the **mjrty** suitable for some types of data streaming.
+This makes the **mjrty** algorithm suitable for some types of data streaming.

 (Although there are some limitations due to the max size of the `uint64` type in Golang.
 So in cases where the data stream is expected to be *infinite*, special care must be taken.)